desarrolladorfullstack1409/diplomadoweb/README.md

 # diplomadoweb
-this repository contains mys codes of the diplomado
+this repository contains my codes of the diplomado